Suzanne Shelton Buckley: Biography

 Linda Suzanne Shelton was born on April 27, 1946, in Wichita Falls, Texas.
 Her father, Glenn Elbert Shelton (1914–1990), was a local agricultural journalist for the Times Record News and KTRN (now KWFS).
 Her mother, Elsa Barnes Shelton (1922–1973), was an elementary school teacher based in Wichita Falls.
-She was a 1963 graduate of S. H. Rider High School, where she spent two years as their yearbook's editor-in-chief, before moving on to University of Texas at Austin (UT Austin), where she got her Bachelor of Arts in 1968 and her Master of Arts in American Studies in 1973.
+She was a 1963 graduate of S. H. Rider High School, where she spent two years as their yearbook's editor-in-chief, before moving on to University of Texas at Austin (UT Austin), where she got her Bachelor of Arts in English in 1968 and her Master of Arts in American Studies in 1973.

 In local media, she wrote for the Houston Post (1968–1970) and The Texas Observer (1970–1975), before becoming an editor and dance critic for Texas Monthly (1975–1982). and she was a dance editor for the PBS station KLRU.
 In national media, she worked for Dance Magazine as an editor, critic, and Texas correspondent, and she was editor for Dance Critics Association News (1980–1982) and dance history editor for Dance Research Annual (1982–1984).

 In 1980, she returned to UT Austin to get her PhD in American Studies.
 Her doctoral dissertation, titled Divine Dancer: The Life and Work of Ruth St. Denis, was later published as a book, Divine Dancer: A Biography of Ruth St. Denis (1981).
 Originally an English teacher at UT Austin as of 1971, she became a lecturer at the Department of American Studies in 1982, before being promoted to assistant professor later the same year.

 She was awarded the 1981 De la Torre Bueno Prize for the book.
 She was appointed a Council for International Exchange of Scholars Indo-American Fellow in 1983.
 She was appointed a Guggenheim Fellow in 1986, for "an American perspective on Indian dance".

 On December 30, 1971, she married John Cantwell Buckley (c.
 1928–1986), an orthopedic surgeon based in Austin and an English professor who taught history of medicine at UT Austin.
 They had one child, with whom she moved to India after his death, where she eventually became general secretary of Alliance Educational Foundation, a non-government organization which operates Sri Adwayananda Public School.

 Her papers are held at the University of Denver Special Collections and Archives.